johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: true
   commentary: |
     If you're the betting type, I'd put all your money on this to win.
-There's an Avicii undertone to this song that is perfectly emulated, but that doesn't detract from it in any way.
+There’s an Avicii undertone to this song that is perfectly emulated, but that doesn't detract from it in any way.

-    It's not exactly the best entry Eurovision has produced in recent years, but from this crop of - frankly - plain entries, this is a stand out and blindingly obvious choice for *douze points*.
+    It’s not exactly the best entry Eurovision has produced in recent years, but from this crop of - frankly - plain entries, this is a stand out and blindingly obvious choice for *douze points*.

 - country: "Switzerland"
   emoji: "🇨🇭"